Erol/jisho/README.md

 ## Usage

-If you're not using Bundler, you will need to require Jisho in your application:
+You can check for misspelled words by calling `Jisho.check`:

     require 'jisho'

-You can check for misspelled words by calling `Jisho.check`:

     misspellings = Jisho.check 'Thiis sentence has a misspelled word.'